 You could live quite comfortably in Granada on the minimum amount needed for a Spanish visa (€2,259).

 Groceries are cheaper, and much of your food can come from local farmer’s markets.
 Supermarket prices are competitive too, and there are several well-established chains (such as Carrefour) in the city.

 Utilities aren’t too expensive either.
 In a two-bedroom apartment, for example, you could expect to pay around €118 a month for all utilities.
 This includes heating, electricity, water, and council tax.

 The cost of internet isn’t included in that price, but this will only set you back around €35 a month.

 Of course, rent and property prices are important factors if you’re thinking of living in Granada.
 Luckily, neither is particularly high.
 Rent for an inner-city apartment can be around €520 a month.

 There is a greater variation in price when buying a property.
-Even so, a central apartment will cost around €2,400 per square metre, with apartments outside the city centre setting you back around €1,800 per square metre.
+Even so, a central apartment will cost around €2,400 per square meter, with apartments outside the city center setting you back around €1,800 per square meter.

 You’ll find even greater bargains in surrounding towns and villages, all of which would still give you good access to the city and its amenities.

 One final consideration, especially while you’re waiting for Spanish residency, is health insurance in Spain.
 The cost will depend upon your age, health, and chosen plan, but just remember to factor it into your monthly expenses.

 In short, you can live a very comfortable life in Granada with the minimum amount needed for a visa.
 The food is inexpensive and of good quality, which will give you more disposable income to enjoy the city’s great restaurants and cultural attractions.

 The pros and cons of living in Granada

 As with any other big life decision, it’s worth weighing up the pros and cons of living in Granada before making the jump.
 None of the downsides is major, but it can be best to plan for them in advance.

 Here’s a list of the pros and cons of living in Granada.